engineering-collaboration/book/docs/book/introduction/motivation.md

 ### Change fail rate

-Change fail rate appraises how often the distributed software executable do not match the desired expectations.
+Change fail rate appraises how often the distributed software executable does not match the desired expectations.
 New code deployments should minimize required unexpected fixes.

 ## Metrics by *Accelerate*